ShamaTorgal/M2-EmbSys/Project/1_Requirements/README.md

          1.1 High Level Requirements
          1.2 Low Level Requirements
     3. Applications
-    4. 4 W's and 1 H
+    4. SWOT Analysis
-    5. SWOT Analysis
+    5. 4 W's and 1 H

-## Description
+## 1. Description
 * Soil Moisture Sensors also enable us to develop smart agricultural systems that respond to environmental conditions automatically.
 *	This Soil Moisture Meter is used for indicating the moisture content of a given soil sample.
 *	In Agriculture, crop production will be easier when the farmer monitors the requirement of water at different stages and in different amounts.